 One of the most devastating aspects suffered by clients with Borderline Personality Disorder is the chronic feeling of emptiness.
-I will address this in three seemingly separate yet ultimately connected topics: spirituality; beliefs or cognitive distortions; and medication.
+At the Meehl Foundation, we address this in three seemingly separate yet ultimately connected topics: DBT and spirituality; beliefs and cognitive distortions; and medication.

 There is a problem when people speak glibly and naively about religious beliefs.
 Every religion has its own language, procedures, and policies.
 As you read this essay, try to find the kernel of truth (DBT skill) that best works for you.